 That’s right, the streaker fad hit Auburn this year.
 The first one sped down the concourse at 10:03 a.m. on Feb.
 15, to be exact …

-We met at the Joe Muggs in The Summit in Birmingham on January 3, 2007.
+We met at the Joe Muggs in The Summit in Birmingham on Jan.
+3, 2007, a Wednesday.

 In his second email, he wrote: “I look forward to speaking with you.
 Like February and March 1974, it could be interesting.”

-I told him that I wouldn’t have it any other way.
-I told him I’d call him what everybody started calling him on Friday, February 15, 1974 — Streak.
+I told him that I would keep it, too, that I wouldn’t have it any other way.
+I told him I’d call him what everybody started calling him on Friday, Feb.
+15, 1974 — Streak.

 It was the day after Valentine’s.
 The day dawned overcast, with mid-morning temperatures of 58 degrees and a hot rumor (started at the AOPi Valentine’s Social the night before) that something you’d want to see was going to be seen at 10 a.m. in front of Haley Center, the busiest spot on campus at the busiest time of day.

 It was going to be around 200 yards — do not try to run this distance yourself — from Thach all the way to Parker Hall.
 He was going to sprint the whole way.
 He wasn’t going to slow down for anything.
 He was a sophomore in Aviation Management.
 He was on a Naval ROTC scholarship.
 He could not get caught.
-He had already decided that if did he get, caught he was also going to be charged with resisting arrest.
+He had already decided that if he did, if he was charged with indecency or whatever, he’d also be charged with resisting arrest.

 The driver, his fraternity brother, held the back of his robe.
 Someone on the roof of Haley Center shouted, “Here he comes!”